School psychology challenges and benefits: Cultural bias

 Some school psychologists realize the need to understand and accept their own cultural beliefs and values in order to understand the impact it may have when delivering services to clients and families.
 For example, these school psychologists ensure that students who are minorities, including African Americans, Hispanics, Asians, and Native Americans are being equally represented at the system level, in the classroom, and receiving a fair education.

-For staff, it is important to look at one's own culture while seeing the value in diversity.
-Making sure that each individual student has an equal opportunity for education can greatly increase the general quality of that education.
-It is also vital to learn how to adapt to diversity and integrate a comprehensive way to understand cultural knowledge.
+For staff, it is important to reflect one's own culture in the context of diversity, to adapt to diversity and integrate a comprehensive way to understand cultural knowledge.
+Providing equal opportunities for students can increase the quality of education.
 Staff members should keep the terms race, privilege, implicit bias, micro aggression, and cultural relevance in mind when thinking about social justice.

 Services

 Roles and Functions

 School psychologists do many different jobs.
 They help solve problems like bullying or classroom behavior issues.
 They also help in emergencies, such as when a student is in crisis or after a tragedy at school.
 Their goal is always to make sure every student feels safe, supported, and ready to learn.
 They test students to see how they learn best.
 They also support students with disabilities by helping to develop Individualized Education Programs (IEPs).
 They work as part of a team that includes teachers, parents, and special education staff to make sure each student gets the support they need.
 This might include extra time on tests, speech therapy, behavior plans, or learning accommodations.
 Their goal is to make education fair and accessible for every student.

 In addition to working directly with students, school psychologists train teachers and staff on how to handle classroom challenges and create a positive school climate.
 They lead programs on topics like conflict resolution, mental health awareness, and effective classroom management.
 They also help identify school wide trends, such as increases in anxiety or bullying, and create strategies to address these problems at a larger level.